flintinatux/rolodexx/README.md

 It's a pretty simple app, but I tried to make it as performant as possible.
 It uses [Rails](http://rubyonrails.org) for the backend with Sprockets completely disabled, so it only acts as a JSON API for the [Backbone](http://backbonejs.org) frontend.

-Rather than rely on Sprockets for compiling assets, I went with Brunch, which does a fantastic job of watching your files and concatenating them in an optionated manner.
+Rather than rely on Sprockets for compiling assets, I went with Brunch, which does a fantastic job of watching your files and compiling them in an optionated manner.

 ### What I'd probably add next

+In no particular order:

 1. A `User` model, along with some authentication.
-That way your contact data aren't shared with the world.
-2. Probably an import or export machanism.
+2. Probably an import or export mechanism.
 3. [Jasmine](http://jasmine.github.io/) specs for the frontend app.
+4. Paging for the `/contacts` endpoint.
+5. A search feature.
+The [pg_search](https://github.com/Casecommons/pg_search) gem would do the trick.
+6. Last but not least, caching, since contact lists are more frequently read than written.
+Would probably use the [memcacheable](https://github.com/flintinatux/memcacheable) gem, which I wrote myself.